How to Become a Exam Invigilator: Step-by-Step Guide

 Certifications

 Certifications play a significant role in the invigilator requirements.
 They ensure professional development and preparedness in monitoring exams.
 Some institutions offer specific invigilator training programs.
 These programs cover exam security, exam procedures, and the responsibilities of an exam supervisor.
-Common certifications include:- Basic Invigilator Training
+Common certifications include:

 - Advanced Monitoring Exams Certification